Wondering where to stay and how to get around once you get into Melbourne?

 Public transport beyond the CBD

 If you wish to travel beyond the CBD via tram, train or bus, you will need to purchase a Myki card ($6) from train stations, the visitors information centre at Federation Square, newsagencies and many 7/11 stores.
-Find your nearest retail outlet.
+Find out where to get your Myki.

 The cards need to be topped up with funds before travel, using either myki Money or a myki Pass.
 This can be done where you purchase your card.